 Where is Marcus Bent now?

-After playing for nine different clubs in the Premier League, Marcus Bent retired from playing in 2012 after a short spell in the Indonesia Super League with Mitra Kukar.
+After playing for eight different Premier League clubs, Marcus Bent retired from playing in 2012 after a short spell in the Indonesia Super League with Mitra Kukar.

-In September 2015 Marcus found himself in the UK papers when he was charged with affray after challenging police with a meat cleaver thinking that they were intruders in his Surrey home.
+In September 2015 he was charged with affray after challenging police with a meat cleaver thinking that they were intruders in his Surrey home.